healthy-chicken-saladeers/rag_detective/docs/gcp-scraper-commands.md

-# These are the instructions to run the scraper docker container alone
+# Instructions to run the scraper docker container alone

 #### These won't be necessary most of the time, as the `docker-compose.yml` will run both containers.